-If you love riding and want to take the hobby to the next level, participating in a dressage competition is the perfect step.
-This will test the connection between you and your horse, and there’s few better ways to improve as a rider than to ascend the dressage levels all the way to Grand Prix.
+If you love riding and want to take your hobby to the next level, participating in a dressage competition is the perfect way to do exactly that.
+This will test the connection between you and your horse, and there’s few better ways to improve as a rider.

-If competing in dressage is something you’re interested in, then read on for our top tips for your very first dressage test.
+If competing in dressage is something you’re interested in, then read on for our top tips on how to prepare and ride your very first dressage test.

 Decide on a show

 If you’re new to the world of dressage, it can be hard to know which level you should be competing at.
-That’s why it’s important you choose your first ever show wisely.
+That’s why it’s important you choose your first show, and test wisely.

 As a rule of thumb, you should compete at a level lower than the one you’re training at.
 For example, if you and your horse are comfortable performing an Introductory routine together in training and you’ve moved on to practising Preliminary exercises, sign up for an Introductory class.